Definition of Prokaryotic Cell

-- The bacterial cell wall is majorly made up of peptidoglycan or murein.
+- The bacterial cell wall is mostly made up of peptidoglycan, or murein.

-- Peptidoglycan is composite of both sugars and amino acids.
+- Peptidoglycan is a composite of both sugars and amino acids.

 - Peptidoglycan is important for cell wall structural integrity.

-- Cell wall structural integrity is crucial to bacterial viability.
+- Cell wall structural integrity is crucial for bacterial viability.

 6. Plasma membrane

-- The plasma membrane of bacteria is composed of phospholipids which form a double-layered structure called a phospholipid bilayer.
+- The plasma membrane of bacteria is composed of phospholipids that form a double-layered structure called a phospholipid bilayer.

 - The plasma membrane is amphipathic in nature.

 - The interior part of the membrane contains hydrophobic fatty acid side chains (non-polar tails), while the exterior part of the membrane contains hydrophilic phosphate head groups (polar heads).